Advances in Database Research

 Vector search enables databases to retrieve information based on meaning and similarity rather than exact matches.
 By transforming text, images, audio, or even code into numeric vectors, it allows queries like “how close in meaning is this item?” rather than simply “does this keyword appear?”
 This approach powers semantic search, recommendation systems, and many AI applications.
 The main challenges lie in scaling to large vector databases while maintaining high throughput and low latency, and in seamlessly combining vector search with exact predicate filtering.

-The research papers will soon be announced on our Slack channel #adr-se.
-Please pick a paper by October 23, 2025.
+The list of research papers will be announced soon on our Slack channel #adr-se.